carboncopies/BrainGenix-ERS/Source/Core/Script/ERS_CLASS_PythonInterpreterIntegration/Notes.md

 # Analysis On Selected Approach
 Given the significant and non-trivial issues with the other two systems, it indicates that the preferred solution is a scripting language.
 Now, the challenge is to identify the best language to use for the job.
-Currently, that language seems to be Anglescript, as it has been designed to be used in real-time rendering applications.
+Currently, that language seems to be AngelScript, as it has been designed to be used in real-time rendering applications.

 According to it's website, the language has the following features: